ThomasDang93/programming-blog/README.md

 The `.env` file contains environment variables needed to run the project.
 This helps decouple the deployment process for production environment while still allowing you to run this project locally.
-When you do deploy to a hosting environment, it is recommended that you establish environment variables for that host as oppose to hardcoding sensitive information like secret keys.
+When you decide to deploy to a hosting environment, it is recommended that you establish environment variables for that host instead of hardcoding sensitive information like secret keys.
 Open `.env` and proceed to set up those variables.
-Some variables may be optional depending if you need them for local testing.
+Some variables may be optional depending on whether or not you need them for local testing.

 ## Step 6